veloren/book/src/contributors/translators/game-translation.md

 Veloren uses the Fluent localization system to translate content.
 Translation files have the `.ftl` file extension.

-`.ftl` files contain a list of messages in key-value format.
+Fluent files contain a list of messages in key-value format.

 Fluent messages may or may not have variables inside via syntax of [placeables](https://projectfluent.org/fluent/guide/placeables.html).